1600 SAT Colleges: Best Schools for 1600 SAT Score

 Is a 1600 SAT Score Good for 2026?

-Yes, a 1600 SAT score is considered Exceptional (Top 1%).
-Nationally, this performance puts you in the 99th percentile of nearly 2 million annual test-takers.
+A 1600 SAT score is considered Exceptional — Top 1%.
+Nationally, this puts you in the 99th+ percentile among approximately 1.7 million annual test-takers.

-To help you build a balanced college list, we have analyzed thousands of data points from the Common Data Set (CDS) to categorize the schools below into Reach, Match, and Safety categories specifically for a 1600 applicant.
+To help you identify the right college list, our team has analyzed Common Data Set (CDS) submissions from hundreds of US and Canadian universities to categorize schools into Reach, Match, and Safety tiers specifically for a 1600 applicant.
+See the full school list below.

 Best Colleges for 1600 SAT Score